Disney plans to stream a galaxy of Star Wars, Marvel series

-To keep subscriber numbers climbing, Disney presented a blizzard of new content Thursday, including a “Beauty and the Beast” prequel series, a nine-part Tom Brady docu-series and, yes, even the Kardashians.
+To keep subscriber numbers climbing, Disney presented a blizzard of remakes, sequels and spinoffs of various shapes and sizes on Thursday, including a “Beauty and the Beast” prequel series, a “Moana” animated series, a “Three Men and a Baby” reboot with Zac Efron, a “Swiss Family Robinson” series and, yes, even the Kardashians.

+But Disney also kept its biggest films — including Marvel’s “Black Widow,” Pixar’s “Luca,” a “Lion King” prequel — on course for theatrical release.
+Whereas WarnerMedia last week pushed its entire 2021 slate to streaming, Disney executives signaled that theatrical release remains an important component of its big-budget spectacles.

+Still, the four-hour presentation presented a more seamless vision of content across platforms that made scant mention of its closed theme parks, or of the pandemic.
+That included a dizzying amount of series, many of them connected to big-screen movies past and present.
+Marvel Studios President Kevin Feige said a pair of new Marvel series — “Secret Invasion,” with Samuel Jackson, and “Ironheart” — will “tie directly to Marvel future films.”
 The only difference between the company’s short-form TV content and its theatrical content, said Bob Iger, executive chairman, “is length.”

 Not all the news was in streaming.
 Lucasfilm announced that Patty Jenkins (”Wonder Woman”) will direct the next “Star Wars” theatrical film, “Rogue Squadron,” with a release in theaters planned for Christmas 2023.